jsxstyle/jsxstyle/packages/jsxstyle-loader/README.md

 <block color="red">This text will be red</block>
 ```

-Instead of importing components from `jsxstyle` or `jsxstyle/preact`, don’t import _anything_ and just use the dash-case version of the component name as if it’s a valid DOM element.
+Instead of importing components from jsxstyle or `jsxstyle/preact`, don’t import _anything_ and just use the dash-case version of the component name as if it’s a valid DOM element.
 When `jsxstyle-loader` encounters one of these dash-case elements, it’ll treat it like the PascalCased equivalent component imported from `jsxstyle/lite`.

 To enable this feature, pass an options object to `JsxstyleLoaderPlugin` with the `__experimental__extremelyLiteMode` key set to either `"react"` or `"preact"`.

 ### Stylesheet aggregation

-By default, `jsxstyle-loader` adds one stylesheet for each component that uses `jsxstyle`.
-It’s nice for debugging and tends to work well for small to medium projects (i.e. < 100 components that use `jsxstyle`).
-However, if you’ve got hundreds of components that use `jsxstyle` and you use `css-loader` on all those extracted stylesheets, you’ll end up with hundreds of elements added to your document head on page load.
+By default, `jsxstyle-loader` adds one stylesheet for each component that uses jsxstyle.
+It’s nice for debugging and tends to work well for small to medium projects (i.e. < 100 components that use jsxstyle).
+However, if you’ve got hundreds of components that use jsxstyle and you use `css-loader` on all those extracted stylesheets, you’ll end up with hundreds of elements added to your document head on page load.
 Maybe that’s not your [style][pun-ishment].
 Pass an object to `JsxstyleLoaderPlugin` with the `__experimental__combineCSS` set to `true` and `jsxstyle-loader` smash all those MF stylesheets into one megastylesheet.

 Shhhh don’t tell anyone but it’ll also rewrite relative `url()` paths to point to the right thing.
 “But why would I want to use relative paths?”, you say.
 Well, combine an extracted stylesheet with `css-loader` and you’ve got the full power of webpack `require()` in any CSS prop that uses a URL: